TIBCOSoftware/loglmi-appender/README.md

 LogLogic logging extension for Java requires at least Java 7.

+This works with any Log Management Intelligence version.
+Also, use LSP 33 and above if using application strings.

 ### Choosing between TCP or ULDP transport

 Many logging framework are provided with a UDP Syslog implementation, which suffers some shortcomings for deployment in enterprise systems.